seanf316/P4-Cinema-Go/README.md

 Views were secured where needed using the Django decorator @login_required.
 Access to the views using the @login_decorator can only be accessed by registered users.
 This means that if a user tries to access a view that is decorated with @login_required, but they are not currently logged in, they will be redirected to the login page instead.

-Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
-In production, these variables were added to the heroku config vars within the project.
+Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, API keys, or sensitive information was added to the repository.
+In production, these variables were added to the Heroku config vars within the project.

 ## **The Scope Plane**

-* Responsive Design - Site should be fully functional on all devices from 320px up
+* Responsive Design - The site should be fully functional on all devices from 320px up
 * Hamburger menu for mobile devices
-* Ability to perform CRUD functionality on Profile, Reviews and Comments
+* Ability to perform CRUD functionality on Profiles, Reviews, and Comments
-* Restricted role based features such as Reviewing/Commenting, viewing Movie Details and editing Profile
+* Restricted role-based features such as Reviewing/Commenting, viewing Movie Details, and editing Profile
 * Home page describing the site and links to features for registered users

 ## **The Structure Plane**